COVESA/dlt-daemon/doc/dlt.conf.5.md

     Default: 500000

+## Daemon FIFOSize

+The size of Daemon FIFO (MinSize: depend on pagesize of system, MaxSize: please check `/proc/sys/fs/pipe-max-size`) This is only supported for Linux.

+    Default: 65536

 ## ContextLogLevel

 Initial log-level that is sent when an application registers.
 DLT_LOG_OFF = 0, DLT_LOG_FATAL = 1, DLT_LOG_ERROR = 2, DLT_LOG_WARN = 3, DLT_LOG_INFO = 4, DLT_LOG_DEBUG = 5, DLT_LOG_VERBOSE = 6